To buy back the old toy, that is the question

 There's another

-Prioritizing family while I'm not working or volunteering has led to me to neglect the toy I still do have: the blue-on-blue 1990 Nissan 300ZX my father and I share.
+Prioritizing family while I'm not working or volunteering has led me to neglect the toy I still do have: the blue-on-blue 1990 Nissan 300ZX my father and I share.
 It was my uncle's car before he passed, and now my father and I are its caretakers.
 To us, it's priceless.

 The sad part is, it's now July and it's still sitting in the garage, covered, tires overfilled with air to avoid flat spotting, hooked to a trickle charger from its winter slumber.